Dan Sserunkuma: Gor Mahia

 After playing for a year and half for Nairobi City Stars, Sserunkuma then moved to Gor Mahia F.C. in 2012.

-In 2013, Sserunkuma played an important role in helping Gor Mahia F.C. clinch the Kenyan Premier League title for the first time since 18 years.
+In 2013, Sserunkuma played an important role in helping Gor Mahia F.C. clinch the Kenyan Premier League title for the first time in 18 years.
 He ended the 2012 season with 17 goals and several assists and was named the 2012 KPL player of the year.
 As Gor Mahia sought to win the national league for the first time in 18 years, it was Sserunkuma who played the pivotal role by scoring in almost all the last 10 games of the 2013 league.
 Thanks largely to Sserunkuma's goalscoring heroics, Gor Mahia won the league.

 In November 2013, Sserunkuma caused a stir in the club by officially handing in a transfer request, expressing his desire to join Armenian Premier League club FC Banants.
 However, the player was not allowed to leave the club.

 In 2014, he was the highest goal scorer in the 2014 Kenyan Premier League season with total of 16 goals scored.